Sparse Dynamical Features generation, application to Parkinson's Disease diagnosis

 \subsection{Idea and inspiration}

 To process, encode, retrieve and transmit information, biological neuronal networks oscillate \citep{Ward2003, Buzsaki2004}.
 The frequencies and timings (phase) of these oscillations are important as they are at the basis of the mechanism underlying cognitive processes \citep{Basar2001, Fries2005}.
 As suggested by many studies, oscillation frequencies are task dependent \citep{Ward2003}.
 The oscillation timing is of a great importance since it carries the information about the neuronal dynamics and it is also what makes neuronal synchronization possible.
-This latter plays a crucial role in cognitive processes \citep{Ward2003, Buzsaki2004}.\\
+This latter plays a crucial role in cognitive processes \citep{Ward2003, Buzsaki2004}.
 It should be noted that the EEG mainly measures the electrical potential of a group of neurons oscillating in synchrony.
 Due to volume conduction, the recorded EEG is the result from the combined activity of different electrical sources distributed in several regions of the brain.
-The mechanism of synchronization and desynchronization of a group of neurons suggest that the rhythms contributing to the EEG occur in a \textbf{pulsatory} manner \citep{Olejniczak2006}.\\
+The mechanism of synchronization and desynchronization of a group of neurons suggest that the rhythms contributing to the EEG occur in a \textit{pulsatory} \mbox{manner \citep{Olejniczak2006}}.\\

-We assume that the ERP associated to a stimulus can be decomposed into two types of rhythms: \begin{enumerate}[noitemsep,topsep=5pt,parsep=2.5pt,partopsep=5pt] \item An ongoing activity: it refers to the oscillatory state of the brain when no stimulus is perceived (spontaneous background activity). \item An evoked activity: it refers to the brain rhythms in response to a stimulus.
-It starts around $200$ ms after stimulus onset and then vanishes in a time comprised between $500$ ms --- $700$ ms. \end{enumerate}
+We assume that the ERP associated to a stimulus can be decomposed into two types of rhythms: \begin{enumerate}[noitemsep,topsep=6pt,parsep=2.5pt,partopsep=5pt] \item An ongoing activity: it refers to the oscillatory state of the brain when no stimulus is perceived (spontaneous background activity). \item An evoked activity: it refers to the brain rhythms in response to a stimulus.
+It starts around $200$ ms after stimulus onset and then vanishes in a time comprised between $500$ ms --- $700$ ms. \end{enumerate}\ \\[-14pt]

-By having a set of $m$ harmonic oscillators (pendulums) with distinct natural pulsations $\{\omega_1,\, \omega_2,\, \hdots,\, \omega_m\}$, we can represent our signal as a combination of these oscillators where each one of them contributes with its own amplitude according to the Fourier decomposition.
-However, the temporal information about when an oscillator is turned on or off cannot be recovered by the Fourier transform.
-Since several rhythms can coexist at the same time, at the same or at different places and moreover interact with each other, the temporal information that cannot be recovered using the Fourier transform, is of great importance.\\